gramineproject/gramine/CI-Examples/README.md

   command.
 If your application needs extra building steps, please document them in the `README.md`.
 In addition, we ask you to provide sufficient comments in the `Makefile` to help users understand the build process.
-If your application also runs on Gramine-SGX, please include the commands for signing and retrieving the token in the `Makefile`.
+If your application also runs on Gramine-SGX, please include the command for signing in the `Makefile`.

 - Manifest:
   Please provide the manifest needed for running your application sample.
 Do not